You can find this document as PDF here.

 Module to monitor user specific information. |

-2.11.
-Create a Monitoring User in your MariaDB/MySQL instance
+2.10.
+Create a Monitoring User in your database instance

 For security reason it is a good idea to NOT use the database user root or mysql.
-The monitoting user needs some privileges to gather information from the database:
+The monitoring user needs some privileges to gather information from the database.

-The FromDual Performance Monitor (fpmmm) can be run in 2 different modes:
+The FromDual Performance Monitor can be run in 2 different ways:

 -